 The teacher is expected to design the course, effectively convey the information contained in the course as described to participants in the syllabus and to take responsibility for positive leadership of the class.

-The instructor suggests and then works with the Lifelong Learning staff to determine the number of class sessions, days of the week, preferred hours to teach, materials and maximum number of students.
-The Lifelong Learning staff is available to assist you in your planning.
-The Lifelong Learning staff coordinates additional details such as course fees, course location, equipment availability, and publicity.
+The instructor suggests and then works with the LifeLong Learning staff to determine the number of class sessions, days of the week, preferred hours to teach, materials and maximum number of students.
+The LifeLong Learning staff is available to assist you in your planning.
+The LifeLong Learning staff coordinates additional details such as course fees, course location, equipment availability, and publicity.

-Mission of LifeLong Learning
+Mission, Vision, and Values of LifeLong Learning

 Thank you for your inquiry about teaching.
 We appreciate your interest in our program.